 c) provide college and local first response authorities with accurate data concerning potentially hazardous sites should emergencies arise in any building.

-Please note that it is the goal of this committee to also make the process of registering laboratories simple and straightforward.
+Please note that it is the goal of the IBC to make the process of registering biohazardous teaching or research activity simple and straightforward.